alexnathanson/BrightsignAPI/README.md

 ### Trouble shooting and diagnostic functions
 * displays IP address on screen by default
-* enables diagnostic console on port 3000 (Chrome browsers only)
+* Chrome diagnostic console on port 3000 (Chrome browsers only)
-	* This allows you to manually work with the BS_API class directly if accessible end points haven't been established.
+	* This allows you to see error messages printed to the console and manually work with the BS_API class directly if accessible end points haven't been established.
 	* some frequently used commands:
 		* restart = BS.reboot()
 		* volume = setVolume(an int from 0-100)
 		* play a file = playFile('the filename in quotes')
 		* turn the mask zone on/off = maskIt(boolean)
-* ssh
+* ssh (this must be enable via the config file if needed)
-* telnet
+* telnet (this must be enable via the config file if needed)

 ### multiple zones
-* multiple zones for masking can be enable via the config file
+* multiple zones for masking/ overlays can be enable via the config file and triggered via the "mask true" UDP message or the maskIt(true) function in the API
-* presently the layered zone is a PNG image, but it could easily be changed to a video
+* presently the layered zone is a PNG image, but it could easily be changed to a video or other content

 ### Syncing media content to server directory
 * continuously checks server directory for changes